IoT Building Management: What Property Managers Need to Know

 With smart devices, you can control key parts of your building remotely.
 This includes heating and cooling, lights, fans, water systems, and even door access.
 Everything connects through one platform, so you don’t need to be on-site to make changes.

 You can adjust settings based on time of day, room use, or tenant habits.
-For example, you can set hallway lights to turn off at midnight, reduce heat in empty units, or change water flow schedules in shared laundry rooms.
+With IoT-enabled devices, you can:

 Lower Bills